Abhishek-B-R/NameHunt/README.md

 # 🌐 NameHunt

-NameHunt helps you find the cheapest place to buy a domain name.
+NameHunt helps you find the best place to buy a domain name.
-Just type a domain (with TLD), and we’ll fetch prices from multiple domain registrars, sort them in ascending order, and show you where it’s cheapest to buy.
+Just type a domain (with TLD), and we’ll fetch prices from multiple domain registrars, sort them in order as per your preferences, and let you decide your best place to buy it.

 ## 🚀 Features